Tax and writing a will

 If your spouse or civil partner is not domiciled in the UK, you may need to seek advice from a tax adviser because only £325,000 of gifts are exempt.

-If you own a property as a 'tenant in common' with another person, whether or not they are your spouse or civil partner, you each own a share of the property.
+If you own a property as a tenant in common with another person, whether or not they are your spouse or civil partner, you each own a share of the property.
 This means that you can use your will to leave your share in the property to whomever you choose.
 If you leave your share to your spouse or civil partner, there is no inheritance tax due, as explained above.
 You may, however, choose to leave your share to your children, for example.
-The transfer to your children is not exempt for inheritance tax purposes, so there may be inheritance tax due on your estate if its value (including the share of the property you have transferred to your children) exceeds the nil rate band.
+The transfer to your children is not exempt for inheritance tax purposes, provided that they are domiciled in the UK so there may be inheritance tax due on your estate if its value (including the share of the property you have transferred to your children) exceeds the nil rate band.

 From 6 April 2017, the value of an estate that can be left without inheritance tax being charged increases if the deceased leaves a residence (or former residence) to his or her direct descendants.
-Instead of the basic nil rate band of £325,000, in 2018/19 it is up to £450,000.
+Instead of the basic nil rate band of £325,000 in 2019/20 it may be increased up to £475,000, depending on the value of the residence.
 Relief might also be due if a residence was sold before death, for example because the deceased had to go into care.
 This extra residence nil rate band is explained further on our website.

-For more information on inheritance tax and death, go to the section What is inheritance tax?.
+For more information on inheritance tax and death, go to the page What is inheritance tax?.

 Can I reduce my inheritance tax liability by leaving something to charity in my will?

-Gifts to charities, like gifts to spouse or civil partners, are exempt from inheritance tax, whether made within your lifetime or on death.
+Gifts to charities, like gifts to spouse or civil partners domiciled in the UK, are exempt from inheritance tax, whether made within your lifetime or on death.

 If your taxable estate is worth more than the inheritance tax nil rate band (currently £325,000) when you die, inheritance tax may be payable.
 The rate of inheritance tax on death is 40% – this only applies to the part of the estate that exceeds the £325,000 threshold.